hubin-keio/Spike_NLP/README.md

 ## Purpose

-## Installation
+## Installation - WIP
 The pnlp module can be installed using `pip install -e .`.
 Additional dependencies can be found in *INSERT REQUIREMENTS.TXT etc.*

 Other requirements:
 - NVIDIA GPU

 ## Usage
 We offer more in depth documentation located in the [notebooks](https://github.com/hubin-keio/Spike_NLP/tree/master/notebooks) folder, which we recommend reading for further understanding before usage of the models.
+- `development_notes.ipynb`: Development process of the Spike NLP BERT model.
+- `create_db.ipynb`: How to create a db for the Spike NLP BERT model.
+- `data_processing_notes.ipynb`: How we processed the data sets for our models.
+- `run_model_notes.ipynb`: How to run the Spike NLP BERT model runner.
+- `embedding_notes.ipynb`: How to generate embedding pickles for transfer learning.
+- `transfer_learning_run_model_notes.ipynb`: How to run transfer learning model runners with and without pickles.
+- `clustering_notes.ipynb`: How to run/create clustering of our data.

-### Running the NLP BERT Model
+### Quickstart: Running the NLP BERT Model
 1) Creating the Databases
   * Prior to running the NLP BERT Model, the `make_db.py` script must be ran to create the RBD Spike Protein database.
 This can be ran using the command `python make_db.py` from within the `/results/scripts` folder.
 2) Executing